Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Connected Components.md

 - Consider transposed graph $G^T$ which is received from $G$ by reversing the direction of each edge.
 This graph will have the same SCC as initial graph.
 Moreover, the condensation graph $G^\text{SCC}$ will also get transposed.
 Thus, there will be no edges from out root component to other components.
 - For visiting the whole root SCC containing $v$, it is enough to run search from $v$ in graph $G^T$.
 This will visit all vertices of this SCC and only them.
 We can now proceed with the same method as done with $G$ but run it on $G^T$.
 ##### Implementation
-1. Run sequence of DFS of $G$ which will return vertices with increasing `tout`.
+1. Run sequence of DFS of $G$ which will return vertices with increasing tout, we store this in `order`.
 2. Build $G^T$.
-Run series of DFS in the order determined by
+Run series of DFS in the order determined by `order` (in decreasing order of tout).
+Every set of vertices, reached after the next search will be the next SCC.